jsoref/spelling/README.md

 - Rename files:
   * `hgmv Javascript JavaScript`

+hgrmjunk:
+- Delete files that should not be spellchecked

 wreview:
 - See potentially misspelled words highlighted from each file:
   * `wreview FILE`